isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

        "text": "0 IPv4 host(s) found."
    }

-The command doesn't accept the ``operation-target`` argument.
+The command does not accept the ``operation-target`` argument.

-This command is more complex than :isccmd:`reservation-get-all`, but lets users retrieve larger host reservations lists in smaller chunks.
+This command is more complex than :isccmd:`reservation-get-all`, but it lets users retrieve larger host reservations lists in smaller chunks.
 For small deployments with few reservations, it is easier to use :isccmd:`reservation-get-all`.